mhatzl/evident-wiki/5-Requirements/5-Requirements.md

 4. **active** ...
 When the implementation of a requirement is merged, the requirement gets **active**

    The number of times the requirement is referenced in the *evident* repository should be added to the wiki.
-   Tools may be used to achieve this.
+   [mantra](https://github.com/mhatzl/mantra) may be used to achieve this.

    **Example:**